Likash28/Sugarcane_Disease_Detection_/README.md

 ### 🌟 Sugar Cane Disease Detection using ResNet-50 🌿

-The following code is a comprehensive exploration of utilizing deep learning for the detection of diseases in sugar cane crops. 🌾
+The **Repo** is a comprehensive exploration of utilizing deep learning for the detection of diseases in sugar cane crops. 🌾

+### 🌾 The Problem Statement: Detecting Sugar Cane Diseases

+Now, let's remember the quest itself.
+Our mission is to detect diseases in sugar cane crops.
+In this age of technology, deep learning is our sword, and the ResNet-50 model is our fortress.
+By exploring the dataset, preprocessing images, and training our model, we aim to distinguish between healthy and infected sugar cane crops.
+Our goal is to provide farmers with a tool to protect their valuable crops from diseases. 🌱🛡️

+With this code, we embark on a noble journey to safeguard the livelihoods of farmers and ensure the health of sugar cane crops. 🚀🌾🌟

+*Let the adventure begin!* 🌟🌿🛡️

 #### 📚 Importing Necessary Libraries